SAP/spartacus-docs/_pages/dev/extending-checkout.md

 ## Overview

-One of the principle we try to follow with spartacus is to be CMS driven.
-We tried to follow the same idea while working on checkout feature.
-Every checkout page is based on CMS pages, slots and components.
-Thanks to this you can easily change content of each page, add new components, make single step checkout or create very sophisticated multi step checkout flow.
-Only minimal amount of configuration is required in storefront application.
+The checkout feature in Spartacus is CMS-driven, which means every page in the checkout flow is based on CMS pages, slots and components.
+As a result, you can change the content of each page, add new components, convert the checkout into a single-step checkout, or create very sophisticated multi-step checkout flows with only a minimal amount of configuration in the storefront application.

 ## Routing and Configuration

-In checkout you often have links from on step to another.
-That is the reason for registering each checkout page as semantic page in storefront config.
+In the checkout, you often have links from on step to another, which is the reason for registering each checkout page as a semantic page in the storefront configuration.

-Below is the default route configuration for checkout that ships with the Spartacus libraries:
+The following is the default route configuration for checkout that ships with the Spartacus libraries:

 ```typescript
 B2cStorefrontModule.withConfig({